douglasliao77/Advanced-CPP/STL/README.md

 2. **Product.cpp**
    Defines a `Product` struct with name, price, and stock quantity, along with comparison and stream operators.
 Demonstrates sorting, filtering, and aggregating products using standard library algorithms.

+3. **CPU.cpp**
+    Reads task intervals from a file, merges overlapping bursts, and identifies the longest active CPU periods using STL algorithm